vipu1212/car/README.md

 #### Authentication
 For this project, header authentication was used just to put some authentication in place.
 As I assumed authentication would not be the focus of this assignment.

+#### Schema Validator
+I would prefer to have a schema validator implementation or a package

 #### Git commit users (Both are me)
 First 3 commits were from my official git config user, 🤦 It was changed later with my personal user **vipu1212**